Hansade2005/dyad/COMPARISON.md

 | **CTO for MVP**                    | ✅ No need for a CTO for MVP development.                                   | ❌ Not implemented yet.                                                 |

 ## Summary
-- **Implemented Features**: Our app has successfully implemented features such as text to web app generation, Supabase integration, AI coding intelligence, GitHub integration, and full-stack app generation.
+- **Implemented Features**: Our app has successfully implemented features such as text to web app generation, Supabase integration, AI coding intelligence, GitHub, vercel integration, and full-stack app generation.
 - **Features to Match lovable.dev**: We need to implement features like the visual editor, real-time feedback, custom domain support, multiplayer collaboration, Dev Mode, security scan, undo and version history, agent mode, visual edits, custom domains, new brand and UI, multiplayer, rapid prototyping, custom domain hosting, code viewer, edge functions, and CTO for MVP to match lovable.dev.
 - **Features to Exceed lovable.dev**: We can focus on adding advanced features like enhanced AI capabilities, more robust security measures, and improved collaboration tools to exceed lovable.dev.